Introduction

 for each B_time

-tau = B_time - A_timeThese τ values are then binned to create a histogram and normalized appropriately so that \(g^{(2)}(\tau)\) represents no correlation at that delay.
+tau = B_time - A_timeThese τ values are then binned to create a histogram and normalized appropriately so that \(g^{(2)}(\tau)=1\) represents no correlation at that delay.
 While direct and intuitive, this method scales poorly because one must compare every event A to every event B. This leads to \(O(N_A \times N_B)\) operations, which can quickly grow out of control if the rate of events is high.
 For this reason, this feature is difficult for hardware to implement in real time.

-A second, alternative method to calculating \(g^{(2)}(\tau)\) involves performing higher-order self-convolutions of \(k(\tau)\), represented by the quantity \(k^{(n)}(\tau)\).
-Each \(k^{(n)}(\tau)\) describes the probability density that a photon occurs at time \(\tau\), given that it is the nth photon in a cascade.
+The Moku Time & Frequency Analyzer thus implements a second, alternative method to calculating \(g^{(2)}(\tau)\) in real time, one that is more conducive to the unique properties of an FPGA.
+This method involves performing higher-order self-convolutions of \(k(\tau)\), represented by the quantity \(k^{(n)}(\tau)\).
+Each \(k^{(n)}(\tau)\) describes the probability density that a photon occurs at time τ, given that it is the nth photon in a cascade.
 In other words, it corresponds to the delay distribution from the initial event to a descendant n photons later.
-The total probability density \(G(\tau)\) of observing a photon at time $\tau$ after the initial trigger, regardless of which generation it came from, is proportional to the infinite sum [1]:
+The total probability density G(τ) of observing a photon at time τ after the initial trigger, regardless of which generation it came from, is proportional to the infinite sum [1]:

 \(G(\tau) \propto \sum_{n=1} ^\infty k^{(n)}(\tau)\).